Avaq/jQuery-DOMTimers/README.md

-# jQuery DOMTimers (version 0.2 beta)
+# jQuery DOMTimers (version 1.0.0)

 ## Introduction

-A tiny addition to jQuery.
-A few simple methods for creating Deferreds that resolve on certain DOM changes.
+Adds two functions to the jQuery library: $.DOMReady() - Returns a Deferred that resolves when the DOM is ready. $.DOMRendered() - Returns a Deferred that resolves when the DOM has finished rendering the HTML.

-## But why?!
+## Why?!

 This is part of my personal project to turn every asynchronous task in JavaScript into a jQuery.Deferred.
-This would make my life as a JavaScript programmer that much easier.
-It would allow for code like this:
+It would make my, and your life as a JavaScript programmer that much easier.

+ - [jQuery.DOMTimers](https://github.com/Avaq/jQuery-DOMTimers) - Deferred for DOM timing events.
+ - [jQuery.Postpone](https://github.com/Avaq/jQuery-Postpone) - Deferred for setTimeout and setInterval.

+This plug-in allows for code like this:

 ```js
 //The function that uses data returned from the ajax request to the server to render a page.